 The Professional aims of the programme are:

-To produce high quality teachers of the Secondary age phase (11-16 years with 16-19 Enhancement OR 14-19 years with 11-14 enhancement), with subject specialisms across this age range.
+To produce high quality teachers of the Primary (5-11 years) age phase, with subject specialisms across this age range.

-To develop teachers who attain, at a good level or above, the Teachers' Standards required by the National College for Teaching and Leadership, and are proven reflective practitioners, highly committed to the development of their own learning and that of their pupils.
+To develop teachers who normally attain at a good level or above, the Teachers' Standards required by the National College for Teaching and Leadership, and are proven reflective practitioners, highly committed to the development of their own learning and that of their pupils.